 Take a couple of moments and add the little rectangular details (#587AF4) to the newspaper’s front section using the reference image as your main guide.
-Once you’re done, select and group (Control-G) all of the created shapes, doing the same for the current section before moving on to the next step.
+Select and group (Control-G) all of the created shapes, doing the same for the current section before moving on to the next step.

-Create the side section using a 32 x 64 px rectangle (#B0C5FF) which we will adjust by setting the Radius of its bottom corners to 16 px from within the Transform Panel’s Rectangle Properties.
+Create the side section using a 32 x 64 px rectangle (#B0C5FF) and adjust by setting the Radius of its bottom corners to 16 px from within the Transform Panel’s Rectangle Properties.
 Give the resulting shape an 8 px thick outline (#587AF4), grouping (Control-G) and then positioning the two onto the right side of the newspaper.
-Once you’re done, select and group (Control-G) all of the newspaper’s composing sections before moving on to the last step.
+Select and group (Control-G) all of the newspaper’s composing sections before moving on to the last step.

-There you have it fellow icon lovers, a nice and easy tutorial on how to create your very own newspaper icon.
-As always, I hope you’ve managed to follow each and every step, and most importantly learned something new and useful during the process.
+There you have it, a nice and easy tutorial on how to create your very own newspaper icon.
+I hope you’ve managed to follow each step, and learned something new and useful during the process.

 Just another coffee addict / pixel grinder, creating colorful projects one pixel at a time.